-Multiple sclerosis (MS) is a complex disease.
 Multiple sclerosis progression varies from person to person.
-And, the various MS types of disease progress in different ways, too.
+The various types of MS progress in different ways, too.
 Scans and other multiple sclerosis tests don't always tell the whole story about MS disability.
-Signs and symptoms and how well you are functioning each day -- from seeing to moving to thinking -- are also important measures of how well your central nervous system is working.
+Symptoms and how well you’re functioning each day -- from seeing to moving to thinking -- are also important measures of how well your central nervous system is working.

 That's why a variety of tools are useful in assessing multiple sclerosis disability.
 These help you and your doctor gauge whether your MS is improving, progressing, or staying about the same.
 Doctors also use these measures in clinical studies.
 This helps to see how well multiple sclerosis treatment is working.

 A trained examiner, often a neurologist, gives you tests that help create scales like the ones below.
 These can provide a snapshot of your MS progression.